-- When flying close above the ground, you better don't bank the airplane in order to turn.
-Use the rudder instead.
-Acting on the rudder pedals allows to make the airplane turn without banking.
-(If you are close to the ground, this implies you fly at low speed.) - Reciprocally, when the plane is close above the runway, the two side wheels need to be at the same height above the runway.
+- When flying close to the ground, it is better not to bank the airplane in order to turn.
+The rudder is used more instead.
+Acting on the rudder pedals allows you to turn the airplane without excessive banking. - When the plane is close above the runway, the two side wheels need to be at the same height above the runway for landing.
 That means the wings must be level with the horizon.
 The plane is not allowed to bank.
 You keep the plane wings level with the horizon by using the yoke/mouse/ailerons.
 Note this does not need to be perfect.
-A bank of a few degrees seems harmless. - In flight, especially at high speed, the rudder is a dirty way to make the airplane turn: - \rightarrow It makes the airplane present its flank to the airstream, hence the airplane is braked. - \rightarrow The airplane will turn very slowly. - \rightarrow You don't get a very good control on the turn. - \rightarrow At high flight speed the centrifugal force will be disturbing or even dangerous.
+A bank of a few degrees is harmless. - In flight, especially at high speed, the rudder is a dirty way to make the airplane turn: - It causes the airplane to present its flank to the airstream, increasing drag.. - The airplane will turn very slowly. - You won't have very good control on the turn. - At high flight speed the centrifugal force will be disturbing or even dangerous.